 - In the connection of hair extensions, the object attached to the original hair is not anything original; this extension is either natural hair or something else (i.e., synthetic hair).
 On the contrary, the extra hair in a hair transplant is from the original hair with its follicles.
 Moreover, it is all about moving hair from the donor region to the headline or the area to be implanted.

-- The hair extension attachment is manufactured from another person (or item), but the transplanted hair in a hair transplant is from the same person.
+- The hair extension attachment is manufactured by another person (or item), but the transplanted hair in a hair transplant is from the same person.

 - In a hair extension, the destined thing is the long hair itself, as it would seem on the head.
 In a hair transplant, the intentional thing is hair follicles, which are retrieved from the same individual; the transplanted hair will fall in a few weeks, and new hair -that will stay on the head- will grow after 3 to 4 months.